Sample complexity of matrix product states at finite temperature: Random sampling methods and NFPF

+where $\{\ket{\psi_\beta^{(i)}}\}_{i=1}^M$ are $M$ independent realizations of $\ket{\psi_\beta}$.
+If we take a sufficiently large value of $M$, the law of large numbers guarantees that the sample average matches the random average.
+In Eq.~\eqref{eq:osamp}, the norm $\braket{\psi_\beta|\psi_\beta}$ of each sample serves as the weight in the sample average, and the larger weight means that the state after the time evolution remains closer to the ideal thermal state.
+When, for example, expanded as $\ket{\psi_0}=\sum_n a_n \ket{n}$ with a proper basis set $\{\ket{n}\}$, the raw values of random coefficients $\{ a_n \}$ belonging to different samples include information about their relative importance.
+For this reason, the initial norm $\braket{\psi_0|\psi_0}$ has a physical meaning, and $\ket{\psi_0}$ should be kept un-normalized \footnote{In the first proposal of TPQ-MPS in Ref.~[\onlinecite{iwaki2021}], we chose to normalize $\ket{\psi_0}$, which was updated to the un-normalized version to give better quality of random sampling methods.}.

-Conventionally, the sufficient sample number $M$ required was empirically determined depending on the physical quantities we want to obtain so as to sufficiently reduce the variance according to the objective.
-However, this ambiguity can be removed by using a quantity we recently introduced, which is named the NFPF \cite{iwaki2022}.
+Conventionally, the sufficient sample number $M$ required was empirically determined depending on the physical quantities one wanted to obtain to sufficiently reduce the variance according to the objective.
+However, this ambiguity can be removed by using a quantity we recently introduced, the NFPF \cite{iwaki2022}.
 By using the NFPF, we can decisively discuss $M$ as not only the sufficient but also the necessary value to qualify the thermal quantum state on equal footing across different numerical methods we apply in operating the random sampling method.
 The value of $M$ or the NFPF depends on how the initial random states are prepared and on the approximations of the method.

 The NFPF is given as

 It quantifies the random fluctuation of the partition function, $Z(\beta) = \Tr e^{-\beta H}$, as